vedala/kalyanv_blog/_posts/2019-05-23-tutorial-a-basic-data-pipeline.md

 _**Overview**_

-  - Analysis buttons kick off ajax calls to AWS Lambda functions
+  - Analysis buttons kick off ajax calls to AWS Lambda functions.
-  - The lambda functions run analysis SQL queries on the postgres database and return the result to the web application
+  - The lambda functions run analysis SQL queries on the postgres database and return the result to the web application.
-  - Chartjs is used for rendering charts
+  - Chartjs is used for rendering charts.

 _**Implementation**_